 Note: Optional additional channels can be set in a similar manner to the 2 examples.
-Decide if any statistical filtering will be applied to the incoming channel
+Decide if any statistical filtering will be applied to the incoming channel data stream for creating datapoints in "logged data" memory.

 - Average (of a set of measurements)

 - Minimum (of a set of measurements)

 - Maximum (of a set of measurements)

 - Spot (a single measurement)